How to Use 360 Feedback for Talent Management

 For further information on this.
 Please see our article - 360 feedback questions for high potential employees

 - How the results are used: Developing managers usually focuses on improving their effectiveness in current roles through skills such as communication, delegation and team management.
 High-potential development however, prepares individuals for more complex roles, with development focusing on things like adaptability, learning agility, resilience and strategic thinking whilst building aspiration and engagement.
-It relies less on formal training and more on exposure, stretch assignments, experiential learning, coaching and mentoring that push people beyond their comfort zone and draw the learning from it.
+It relies less on formal training and more on exposure, stretch assignments, experiential learning, coaching and mentoring, which pushes people beyond their comfort zones and helps them draw out the learning from it.
 Leadership development strengthens competence for today; high-potential development shapes capacity and ambition for the future.

 - Development planning and follow-through: The value of 360 feedback in talent management lies in what happens next.
 Initial coaching helps individuals reflect on their feedback and identify which high-potential indicators can be developed.
-From there, a clear action plan should set out the behaviours to strengthen and the experiential opportunities to do that.
+From there, a clear action plan should identify which behaviours need strengthening and the experiential opportunities to support that development.
 This plan should be combined with mentoring or coaching support to help them extract and apply the learning.

 Conclusion

-360 feedback can be a powerful tool for talent management when the questionnaire is based on future potential indicators, participants are carefully selected, and the process leads to clear action plans supported by experiential learning opportunities and individual coaching or mentoring to facilitate learning.
+360 feedback can be a powerful tool for talent management when the questionnaire is based on indicators of future potential and participants are carefully selected.
+The process must then lead to clear action plans, supported by experiential learning and individual coaching or mentoring to facilitate learning.

 360 Feedback for Talent Management: Frequently Asked Questions